Undergraduate Overview

 At the end of their academic tenure, all undergraduate economics students should:

-• Have a basic understanding of macroeconomics and microeconomics that will enable them to succeed in both academic and professional post-undergraduate pursuits.
+• Have a clear understanding of fundamental principles of microeconomics, macroeconomics, and econometrics that will enable them to succeed in both professional careers and graduate schools.

 Contact Us

-To request an advising appointment, please email Haylee Sipos or Professor McLaughlin with the subject heading "Advisement Request."
+To request an appointment, please email Haylee Sipos or Professor McLaughlin with the subject heading "Appointment Request."
 Please include your name, UB person number and the nature of your request in the message.